kiaito/Banking-App/README.md

-# Banking-App
+# Chatt Banking Application
-Currently building a Banking application using c#.net
+School Project Banking application

-# Project Description:

-## In this project I will create an Entire Application that may be used by a ChattBank Customer.
+Create an Entire Application that may be used by a ChattBank Customer.

-### There are 2 different types of Users of this System 
+### System Users 
 - Customer
-- Admin.
+- Admin

 ### The Customer will be able to:
 - Login and view his/her Accounts.
-- Edit his or her personal information.
+- Update his or her personal information.
 - Create a new Account
 - View balances on each account
 - Withdrawl from any account